tfij/tfij.github.io/_posts/2017-03-29-Reducing-Coupling-Of-Java9-Modules.md

 }
 ```

-In this way, the coupling of modules is reduced - High-level modules depend on abstractions, not on low-level modules.
+In this way, the coupling of modules is reduced - high-level modules depend on abstractions, not on low-level modules.
-The full example of the code is at my github: [Java-9-modules---reducing-coupling-of-modules](https://github.com/tfij/Java-9-modules---reducing-coupling-of-modules).
+The full example of the code is on my GitHub: [Java-9-modules---reducing-coupling-of-modules](https://github.com/tfij/Java-9-modules---reducing-coupling-of-modules).